Aurob/Aurob/README.md

-Full Stack Developer with an emphasis on web development I put projects on [My Website](https://robauis.me), not all of them are on my GitHub account.
+Full Stack Developer with an emphasis on web development<br>
+I put projects on [My Website](https://robauis.me), not all of them are on my GitHub account.